 Providers must maintain a section in its existing policy and procedure manual describing the provision of OSCAP services.
 The OSCAP section must set forth the policies and procedures as outlined in the OSCAP contract and this provider manual.
-This section must be utilized to ensure compliance with SCDHHS.
+This section must be utilize to ensure compliance with South Carolina Department of Health and Human Services.

-The OSCAP section must include the provider's emergency plan and quality improvement program in accordance with SCDHEC regulation 25A S.C.
+The OSCAP section must include the provider's emergency plan and quality improvement program in accordance with DHEC regulation 25A S.C.
 Code Ann.
-Regs.
-(Supp.
-2010).
-Providers must amend their policies and procedures as necessary or upon request of an OSCAP program coordinator.